CurtisFulton/2048-Clone/README.md

 A recreation of the 2048 app using HTML5 Canvas.
 The only thing not written by me is the [seeded random](https://github.com/davidbau/seedrandom).
 Animations are not currently implemented yet.

+**Note:** This uses grid CSS for the layout, so if it does not work, you may need to update your browser.

 ## Live Code

 A live version of the game can be found at https://curtisfulton.github.io/2048-Clone.
 This is still in development and will be updated more as time goes on.

+## Skills/Technologies

+- Grid CSS
+- HTML5 Canvas
+- Javascript
+- Prototypes

 ## Motivation